bcspragu/logseq-sync/README.md

 An attempt at an open-source version of the [Logseq Sync](https://blog.logseq.com/how-to-setup-and-use-logseq-sync/) service, intended for individual, self-hosted use.

-It's not currently functional!
+It's vaguely functional (see [What Works?](#user-content-what-works) below), but decidedly pre-alpha software.
 Definitely don't try to point a real, populated Logseq client at it, I have no idea what will happen.

 ## What's Done/Exists?